codex-academy/codeX_Feb2015Intro/lets_code.md

 > This task requires HTML & CSS

 In a file called task1.html create two squares that are 300px by 300px with a black border that is 5px thick.
 The first square should be red and the second square should be green.
-Be sure that your HTML file is properly formed - you can use the basic html template from Sublime Text for this as described above.
+Be sure that your HTML file is properly formed - you can use the basic HTML template from Sublime Text for this as described above.

-> For this task create the CSS in a style tag in the head of the html file
+> For this task create the CSS in a style tag in the head of the HTML file

 **The HTML should look look something like this**